shubham-singhal-s/Flask-Server-with-Cors/README.md

 # A simple HTTP server in python and flask
-Flask server with mongodb to load and create multiple Rasa agents and serve them on a single port
+Flask server with Cors and error handling